paranext/paranext-extension-template/README.md

 This is a Webpack project template pre-configured to build a Platform.Bible extension.
 It includes only the bare essentials required for an extension to work.

 Note that the `*.web-view.*` files and the `assets` folder mentioned in [Summary](#summary) are **not** included in this template.
-For examples of what these might look like, refer to any extension that is basedon either this template or the [paranext-multi-extension-template](https://github.com/paranext/paranext-multi-extension-template) — for instance, the [Text Collection extension](https://github.com/paranext/paratext-bible-extensions/tree/main/src/paratext-bible-text-collection).
+For examples of what these might look like, refer to any extension that is based on either this template or the [paranext-multi-extension-template](https://github.com/paranext/paranext-multi-extension-template) — for instance, the [Text Collection extension](https://github.com/paranext/paratext-bible-extensions/tree/main/src/paratext-bible-text-collection).

 **Important:** Before proceding to use this template, consider whether you intend to build a single extension to be packaged and installed independently, or a set of related extensions that should be used together.
 If the latter, it would be better to use the [template pre-configured to build an arbitrary number of Platform.Bible extensions in one repo](https://github.com/paranext/paranext-multi-extension-template) instead of this template.